DigitalServo/slmp-rs/README.md

 # Seamless Message Protocol (SLMP) for Rust
-This library provides SLMP client to access the PLCs of Mitsubishi Electronic.
+This library provides SLMP client to access the PLCs of Mitsubishi Electric

 ## Get Started